 '''

-highlight_language = "coconut"
+from coconut.coconut import parallel_map

 '''

-3.9.2 coconut.convenience
+3.9.3 coconut.convenience

 It is sometimes useful to be able to use the Coconut compiler from code, instead of from the command line.
 The recommended way to do this is to use from coconut.convenience import and import whatever convenience functions you'll be using.
 Specifications of the different convenience functions are as follows.